profile photo

 Graduated with a Master's in Neuroscience with distinction from National Brain Research Centre, India, specializing in Cognitive and Computational Neuroscience.

 In this study, we analysed MEG data from a large cross-sectional aging dataset and investigated how the spontaneous brain dynamics is affected by healthy aging.
 We employed a data-driven, statistical Bayesian modeling approach to define such transient states.
 We found an overall decrease in functional activation with increasing age.
 The temporal dynamics of these spontaneous brain networks were relatively stable and did not show age-related decline.
-The whole brain coherence, however, showed a decreasing trend and an inverse relationship in different frequency bands.
-The compensation in the extent of connections betweent brain regions suggested a non-specific increase in connectivity in the face of structural decline.
+The whole brain coherence suggested a non-specific increase in connectivity in the face of structural decline.

 We replicated the Prescott et al., 2008, paper titled "Biophysical Basis for Three Distinct Dynamical Mechanisms of Action Potential Initiation" as a part of our Computational Neuroscience coursework project.
 The study uses Morris Lecar neurons to examine the phase dynamics of excitability and action potential initiation of the three classes of neurons.
 Excitability was also shown to be converted between all three classes by varying single paramters which represent the variation in outcomes in a nonlinear competition between oppositely directed, kinetically mismatched currents.